ibericode/boxzilla-wp/readme.txt

 3. A differently styled social triggered box.
 4. Configuring and customizing your boxes is easy.

-Some more screenshots can be found at the [Scroll Triggered Boxes plugin page on my website](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/).
+Some more screenshots can be found at the [Scroll Triggered Boxes plugin page on my website](https://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/).

 == Changelog ==

+= 1.4.3 - January 29, 2015 =

+**Improvements**

+- Performance improvements by only running the bare minimum amount of code.

 = 1.4.2 - December 4, 2014 =